bhlevca/WebGnomeAPI/help/views/model/locations/North_Slope/1 - background.rst

 The North Slope shoreline is irregular, containing many small bays, lagoons, spits, beaches, and barrier islands.
 Extensive mud flats often occur in the deltas of the rivers.
 Some of the larger rivers discharging into the Beaufort Sea form depositional deltas that extend several miles from the shore.
 Most of the coastline is low-lying, with only small bluffs less than 10 feet (3 meters) high.
 Some areas of the coast are directly exposed to the open ocean, and other sections are protected by chains of barrier islands that are composed of sand and gravel (Committee 2003).

 Gwydyr Bay is a lagoon area west of Prudhoe Bay, between the Return Islands and the mainland in northeastern Alaska.
 Harrison Bay is a large inlet north and west of the Colville River Delta.
 Rivers in this area tend to be fast-flowing and braided, with extensive delta systems.
 The river systems support a diversity of plant and animal life, and can serve as corridors for migrating mammals and birds (Committee 2003).
-The rivers simulated in this Location File include the four Stefansson Sound rivers (Sagavanirktok ["Sag"], Canning, Shaviovik, and Tamayariak Rivers).

-* The Sag, begins on the north slope of the Brooks Range and flows about 180 miles (290 km) north-northwest across a broad, open floodplain to the Beaufort Sea near Prudhoe Bay.

-* Another major river, the Canning, forms the western boundary of Alaska's Arctic National Wildlife Refuge (ANWR).
-This river originates at a glacier in the Franklin Mountains and flows 125 miles (201 km) north to Camden Bay.

-* The Shaviovik, whose name derives from an Inuit phrase meaning "place where there is iron," flows northeast 75 miles (121 km) to the Beaufort Sea between Foggy Island and Mikkelsen Bay.

-* The smallest of the Stefansson Sound rivers, the Tamayariak flows northeast 40 miles (64 km) from its lakehead at the west end of the Sadlerochit Mountains, draining into the Canning River 2 miles (3 km) southwest of its mouth.

-* The Colville flows 350 miles (560 km) east and north to the Beaufort Sea, receiving inflow from the numerous tributaries that descend from the western Brooks Range.

-* The Kuparuk River flows 150 miles (240 km) northward from the eastern Brooks Range, terminating in the Beaufort Sea

-* The longest of the rivers, the Mackenzie, flows northward 1,080 miles (1,738 km) from its source at the shallow swamps and mudbanks of Great Slave Lake in Canada's Northwest Territories.
-With its watershed covering almost one-fifth of Canada, the Mackenzie River flow parallels the Mackenzie Mountains, ending in a wide fan-shaped delta of channels and islands where it empties into the Beaufort Sea.

-Background
 =====================================

 The North Slope Location File simulates open water conditions (generally occurring mid-July through mid-September) in the coastal area between Harrison Bay and the Mackenzie River delta in Canada, including the Arctic National Wildlife Refuge (ANWR) as well as Gwydyr Bay and Stefansson Sound.
 The Location File contains circulation patterns that simulate the wind-driven coastal circulation and the flows of some of the region's larger rivers.
 Because the tidal currents are generally less than 5 cm s-1 (Endicott 1992), tides have not been included in the simulation.
 The Location File includes detailed circulation between the numerous barrier islands of this region; however, other than the field work done for the earlier *Harrison and Gwydyr Bays* Location File, we lack data for calibration of the currents.